mchara01/centaur/README.md

 * Perform random sampling on the blocks of the desired EVM chain (ETH, BNB).
 Block numbers generated are stored in a file for the crawler to read from.
 Sampling size and output location are passed as arguments: <br>
-`python blockNumberGenerator.py --size 100 --chain bsc --output blockNumbersBsc.txt`
+`python scripts/blockNumberGenerator.py --size 1000 --chain eth --output blockNumbersEth.txt`

 * Run the blockchain crawling script that connects to the Ethereum and BSC archive nodes